-Management maintains that, during the period, the cost of funds borrowed for the purpose amounting to Rs.46.04 Lakhs (Refer Note No. 25(C) (xxvi)has been capitalised.
-Further, the management maintains that, there are no capital commitments as at the end of the year on the unexecuted contracts.
+Management maintains that, during the period, the interest cost of funds borrowed for the purpose amounting to Rs.95.05 Lakhs (Refer Note No. 25(C) (xxv) has been capitalised. .

 Other Information

 The Company's management and Board of Directors are responsible for the other information.
 The other information comprises the information included in the company's annual report but does not include the financial statements and our auditors' report thereon.
 The Company's annual report is expected to be made available to us after the date of this auditor's report.